Medication for gestational diabetes… “But I wanted to stay diet controlled”

 The truth is that we see many mothers in our Facebook group being advised to have inductions if they are on medication for gestational diabetes, however, we also see lots of ladies left to go into spontaneous labour too.

 According to the current NICE guidelines, induction of labour before 40+6 is not advised unless there are maternal or fetal complications.
 If you are advised to have an early induction of labour, this is advice and ultimately the choice is yours to make and consent to.

 The NICE guidelines recommend offering elective birth by either induction of labour or cesarean section after 40+6.
 Still, the critical point here is that the guidelines recommend offering this, and ultimately the choice is yours to make and consent to.

 Read more about birth choices with gestational diabetes, and see the national guidelines and evidence-based research to help you make informed choices here.

 FACT or FICTION?

-Just like with any medication, not all people suffer side effects with Metformin.
-You won’t know until you try.
+Just like with any medication, Metformin may cause side effects.
+However, not all people suffer side effects from taking Metformin you won’t know until you try.

 There are tips to help ease side effects, such as starting on a low dose and slowly increasing and taking the dose in the middle of the meal.
-If side effects still remain then there is a prolonged release Metformin which many people find better.
-Metformin is also available in liquid form if there are concerns over swallowing tablets.
+If side effects still remain then there is a prolonged release Metformin which many people find better to tolerate.
+Metformin is also available in liquid form if there are concerns about swallowing tablets.

 3. Metformin is not licensed for use in pregnancy?